jessbudd/portfolio-site/src/site/reading.md

 - Surprise Me by Sophie Kinsella :heart_eyes:
 - Don't Stop Me Now by Colleen Coleman
 - The Rest of Us Just Live Here by Patrick Ness
-- Can You Keep a Secreat by Sophie Kinsella
+- Can You Keep a Secret by Sophie Kinsella
 - Remember Me by Sophie Kinsella
 - The Undomestic Goddess by Sophie Kinsella
 - Duty and the Beast by Chelsea Field